Orion constellation is one of the brightest and best known constellations in the night sky. It lies on the celestial equator.

 In one myth, Orion fell in love with the Pleiades, the seven sisters, daughters of Atlas and Pleione.
 He started pursuing them and Zeus scooped them up and placed them in the sky.
 The Pleiades are represented by the famous star cluster of the same name, located in the constellation Taurus.
 Orion can still be seen chasing the sisters across the sky at night.

-Most myths about Orion’s death involve a scorpion, but the stories differ from one mythographer to another.
-In one tale, Orion boasted to the goddess Artemis and her mother Leto that he could kill any beast on earth.
-The Earth Goddess heard him and sent a scorpion, which stung the giant to death.
+Most myths about Orion’s end involve a scorpion, but the stories differ from one mythographer to another.
+In one tale, Orion boasted to the goddess Artemis and her mother Leto that he could defeat any beast on earth.
+The Earth Goddess heard him and sent a scorpion, which stung the giant.
 In another story, he tried to force himself on Artemis and she was the one who sent the scorpion.
-In yet another account of his death, Orion was stung while trying to save Leto from the scorpion.
-All myths of Orion’s death share the same outcome: Orion and the scorpion were placed on opposite sides of the sky, so that when the constellation Scorpius rises in the sky, Orion sets below the horizon in the west, fleeing from the scorpion.
+In yet another account, Orion was stung while trying to save Leto from the scorpion.
+All myths of Orion’s passing share the same outcome: Orion and the scorpion were placed on opposite sides of the sky, so that when the constellation Scorpius rises in the sky, Orion sets below the horizon in the west, fleeing from the scorpion.

-There is one myth, however, that does not involve a scorpion: Artemis, the goddess of hunting, fell in love with the hunter and, to stop her from giving up her vows of chastity, her brother Apollo dared her to hit a small target in the distance with her bow and arrow.
-Not knowing that the target was Orion, who was enjoying a swim, she hit it in a single shot, killing her would-be lover.
-Devastated by his death, she placed Orion among the stars.
+However, there is also a myth that does not involve a scorpion: Artemis, the goddess of hunting, fell in love with the hunter and, to stop her from giving up her vows of chastity, her brother Apollo dared her to hit a small target in the distance with her bow and arrow.
+Not knowing that the target was Orion, who was enjoying a swim, she hit it on the first try.
+Devastated by his passing, she placed Orion among the stars.

 Babylonians knew Orion as MUL.SIPA.ZI.AN.NA or The Heavenly Shepherd (The True Shepherd of Anu) in the Late Bronze Age and associated the constellation with Anu, the god of the heavenly realms.
-Egyptians associated it with Osiris, the god of death, afterlife and rebirth.
+Egyptians associated it with Osiris.
 Orion was also identified with Unas, the last Pharaoh of the Fifth Dynasty, who was said to have eaten the flesh of his enemies and devoured the gods themselves to become great and bring inheritance of his power.
 According to myth, Unas travels through the sky to become the star Sabu, or Orion.

 In Hungarian mythology, Orion is identified with Nimrod, a famous hunter and father of Hunor and Magor, the two twins also known as Hun ad Hungarian.
 In Scandinavian tradition, the constellation is associated with the goddess Freya and called Frigg’s Distaff (Friggerock), after the tool she used for spinning.
 The Chinese knew the constellation as Shen, a great hunter or warrior.

 Another ancient legend dates back to the second millennium BC.
 The Hittites (a Bronze Age people of Anatolia, the region comprising most of present-day Turkey) associated the constellation with Aqhat, a famous mythical hunter.
 The war goddess Anat fell in love with him, but after he refused to lend her his bow, she tried to steal it.
-However, the man she sent to get the bow messed up the assignment pretty badly, killing Aqhat and dropping the bow into the sea.
+However, the man she sent to get the bow botched the assignment pretty badly, doing away with Aqhat and dropping the bow into the sea.
 This is why, according to the myth, the constellation drops below the horizon for two months in the spring.

 Rigel – β Orionis (Beta Orionis, 19 Orionis)